Chasing Convex Functions with Long-term Constraints: Learning-augmented Algorithms

 \section{Learning-augmented Algorithms}

-In this section, we leverage techniques from the growing literature on \textit{learning-augmented algorithms} to consider how \textit{untrusted black-box advice} can help improve the average-case performance of an algorithm for \CFL and \MAL while retaining worst-case guarantees.
+In this section, we consider how \textit{untrusted black-box advice} can help improve the average-case performance of a learning-augmented algorithm for \CFL and \MAL while retaining worst-case guarantees.
 We first consider a sub-optimal ``baseline'' algorithm that directly combines advice with a robust algorithm such as \ALGone.
 We then propose a unified algorithm called \CLIP, which integrates advice more efficiently and achieves the optimal trade-off between \textit{consistency} and \textit{robustness} (\sref{Definition}{def:constrob}). \paragraph{Advice model.} For a \CFL or \MAL instance $\mathcal{I} \in \Omega$, let $\ADV$ denote untrusted black-box decision advice, i.e., $\ADV \coloneqq \{ \mbf{a}_t \in X : t \in [T] \}$.
 If the advice is correct, it achieves the optimal objective value (i.e., $\ADV(\mathcal{I}) = \OPT(\mathcal{I})$).

-\paragraph{A simple baseline.} \citet{Lechowicz:24} show that a straightforward ``fixed-ratio'' learning- augmented approach works well in practice for unidimensional online search with switching costs.
+\paragraph{A simple baseline.} \citet{Lechowicz:24} show that a straightforward ``fixed-ratio'' learning-augmented approach works well in practice for unidimensional online search with switching costs.
 Here we show that a similar technique (playing a convex combination of the solutions chosen by the advice and a robust algorithm) achieves bounded but sub-optimal consistency and robustness for \CFL.